narramadan/learning-vuejs/quick-intro.md

 In MVC architecture, Reactive Programming can facilitate change in an underlying modal that automatically reflected in an associated view.

 ## [Functional Reactive Programming](http://blog.danlew.net/2017/07/27/an-introduction-to-functional-reactive-programming/)
+It is a programming paradigm for Reactive Programming(Asynchronous dataflow programming) using the build block of Functional Programming(ex: map, reduce, filter)

 ## Declarative Programming